Grigory-Vladimiro/Grigory-Vladimiro/README.md

 I'm passionate Full Stack web developer with an interest in Artificial Intelligence.
 I love solving problems and constantly learning new technologies to improve my knowledge.

-Skills: HTML / CSS / JS / ReactJS
+Skills: HTML / CSS / JS / ReactJS / Java

 - 📫 How to reach me: grigori.vladimiro@gmail.com